 98% of sport environment offenders were coaches, teachers or instructors.

 Elite young athletes are more likely to be sexually assaulted than lower-level counterparts.

 Sexual offenses are one of the most under-reported offenses in Canada.

 Only 30% of child victims disclose during childhood, while the other 70% may disclose in adulthood, or not at all.

-viaSport is working closely with our Partners to provide sport organizations and coaches with tools for prevention and protection of youth in sport.
+BCWA is working with our Partners to provide our member clubs and coaches with tools for prevention and protection of youth in sport.